 Area Public Prairies

-The City of Grinnell’s official logo is “Jewel of the Prairie,” and prairie landscaping, butterfly gardens, and rain gardens can be found Arbor Lake Park, Summer Street Park, Drake Community Library, Grinnell Regional Medical Center, local businesses, and within residential landscaping around town.
+The City of Grinnell’s official logo is “Jewel of the Prairie,” and prairie landscaping, butterfly gardens, and rain gardens can be found at Arbor Lake Park, Summer Street Park, Drake Community Library, Grinnell Regional Medical Center, local businesses, and within residential landscaping around town.

 Explore Poweshiek County and Jasper County parks and preserves by reading the Center for Prairie Studies’ publications Nature Preserves Near Grinnell, Guide to Prairie Sites Near Grinnell, IA and use the Poweshiek County Prairie Roadside Tour and Iowa Prairie Network Prairie Locator to locate additional prairies in the area.
 The newest public prairie in the vicinity, which is not yet listed in any of our publications, is the Uhlenhopp Arboretum, located in western Jasper County and maintained by the Jasper County Conservation.

-Addressing sustainability concerns must take place at many levels simultaneously: the global, national, regional, and local.
+Addressing sustainability concerns must take place at many levels simultaneously: global, national, regional, and local.
 Arguably, though, the foundation is at the local level, the level of community.

 Aldo Leopold wrote, “All ethics so far evolved rest upon a single premise: that the individual is a member of a community of interdependent parts.”
 While we might compete with others in our community, fundamentally a community, when it is healthy, is an arena of cooperation.
 It is the easiest place to identify problems, the most likely scale in which every voice can be heard, and the best context in which to achieve transparency in decision-making.